yoyozaemon/Game-Engine/README.md

 # Game-Engine/Rusty-Engine

-Game engine project for FMI Rust Programming course.
+Game engine project.
 The engine uses DirectX 11 for rendering as well as Win32 API for its other systems, making it support Windows OS only.
 Currently implemented features:
 - Input and event systems
 - Window system